paololavita/slate/source/index.html.md

 }
 ```

-This endpoint deletes a specific kitten.
+This endpoint retrieves a specific Quote/Price

 ### HTTP Request